Stivy-01/Eurolabsreview/README.md

-# 🧪 RateMyPI - European Research Lab Reviews
+# 🧪 EuroLabReviews - European Research Lab Reviews

 **eurolabreviews.eu** - A platform for anonymous and identified reviews of Principal Investigators and research labs across Europe.
 Make informed decisions about your research career.